Behaviour Support

 • step 1.

-When you click the ‘Book Now’ button below you will be taken to my calendar where you can book your free 15 minute call with me.
-I like to start all behaviour work this way, as it gives us a chance to ‘break the ice’ and for you to ask questions, as well as to help determine whether Behaviour Support or Everyday Training is the way forward.
+When you click the ‘Book Now’ button below you will be taken to the contact options below.
+I find starting off with a ‘free call’ is a great way to start, as it gives us a chance to ‘break the ice’ and for you to ask questions, as well as to help determine whether Behaviour Support or Everyday Training is the way forward, but you can also fill out my in-depth Behaviour Support Form or chat to me on WhatsApp as a way to get started as well, if a Free Call doesn’t suit.

 • step 2.

-After your Free Call you will be sent an email that contains: a summary of the services and relevent information, a link to the forms to be filled out and a link to booking and payment for our initial session together.
-All forms must be completed before our initial session and in as much detail as you can provide, as these are key to my fact finding and Risk Assessment.
+After we’ve established the best way forward you will be sent a summary of the behaviour services and relevent information for your next steps, a link to the Behaviour Support form to be filled out (if you haven’t done so already) and a link to booking and payment for our initial session together.
+The form must be completed before our initial session and in as much detail as you can provide, as these are key to my fact finding and Risk Assessment.

 • step 3.

-Our first session takes place via Zoom and is approximately 90 minutes long.
-This is the time when I will ask any questions that have been inspired by your answers to the forms and give you opportunity to elaborate on or discuss anything you wish to.
-We will then have time to discuss advice going forward and potentially introduce some exercises to get started with.
+Our first session will take place either via Zoom or in person and is approximately 1.5 - 2 hours long.
+This is the time when I will ask any questions that have been inspired by your answers to the questions in the Behaviour Support form and give you opportunity to elaborate on or discuss anything you wish to.
+We will then have time to discuss initial preventative and supportive advice going forward as well as potentially introduce some exercises to get started with.

 • step 4.

-After our first session you will receive an email containing; a summary of what we covered & my evaluation including potential causes for the behaviour and underlying factors; the plan going forward, including ways for prevention and new skills to help manage situations, and, where applicable, recommendations for veterinary, Clinical Animal Behaviourist (CAB) or Veterinary Behaviourist (VB) involvement.
+After our first session you will receive a Behaviour Support Plan containing; a summary of what we covered & my evaluation including potential causes for the behaviour and underlying factors; the plan going forward, including ways for prevention and new skills to help manage situations, and, where applicable, recommendations for veterinary, Clinical Animal Behaviourist (CAB) or Veterinary Behaviourist (VB) involvement.

 • step 5.

 Depending on the recommendations from our initial session, we can now start to work on the new skills, understanding and management techniques that are a key part of helping with the behaviour and keeping everyone involved safe.
-These sessions will be approximately 60 minutes long and will take place either in-person, at a secure field venue or your home, or online via zoom, behaviour depending.
+These sessions will be approximately 60 minutes long and will take place either in-person or online via zoom, behaviour depending.
+Your plan will continue to be updated with new observations and progress tracking.

 • step 6.